AngelicaGuimaraes/P1_magnolia_tree/README.md

 ![Responsive screenshot](/assets/images/readme-images/readme-responsive-image.png)

-# The purpose with this project

 This website was created for a fictitious Yoga Studio located in Vienna, Autria.
 Magnolia Tree is a place, built to satisfy the needs and requests of women who are in their 30/40s, dealing with a busy schedule, looking for a moment on their days to work on their bodies and minds.

 The site contains the home page with three  sections, a classes page in which is possible to see all the type of classes they offer and also their schedules and, finally, a contact page in which is possible to see all the available ways to get in touch with the studio and send them a request via their contact form, which redirects the client to a thank you page.

-The target audience are female adult individuals, 30/40s, living in or traveling to Vienna.
+The target audience is female adult individuals, 30/40s, living in or traveling to Vienna.

 This website is the first of five projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.

 Requirements for the project is that the website has to be static and responsive using HTML5 and CSS3.

-A live version of the project can be found here - https://pelikantapeten.github.io/p1-nacka-tomato-society/
+A live version of the project can be found here - https://angelicaguimaraes.github.io/magnolia_tree/

 # Table of Content